misterorion/misterorion.com/content/posts/moving-to-gatsby.md

 `
 ```

 It's not your daddy's HTML/CSS/JS, that's for sure.
 In this example, we use React components for Layout and Hero, followed by a component for the post links themselves.
 SEO is handled by the imported Layout component.
 Finally, a GraphQL query uses regex to find markdown files in my posts folder, extracting only the information necessary to create the list of posts before passing it into the main function.
 GraphQL is very powerful, indeed.
-It's definitely the future.
+It's the future.

 In general, I endeavored to modularize as much as I could, extracting components for Layout, SEO, CSS, and so on.
 This made the codebase a bit easier to understand and update.